top of page

 As a child I loved going on adventures through imaginative play!
 Now as a therapist, I enjoy engaging with sensory materials, working in the sandtray and any form of creative expression in the playroom.

-WhatsApp Image 2021-03-07 at 11.46.46 AM
+WhatsApp Image 2021-03-07 at 11.46.46 AM.jpeg

 Lim Shen Yong,